 Rhinoplasty (Nose Surgery) – San Diego

-Because the nose is such an essential focal point for facial aesthetics, it is important to select a surgeon who’s not only comfortable with rhinoplasty, but someone who has the vision and capabilities to achieve balanced, natural looking results—like San Diego based Dr. Tim Sayed.
+Because the nose is such an essential focal point for facial aesthetics, it is important to select a surgeon who’s not only comfortable with cosmetic nose surgery, but who has the vision and capabilities to achieve balanced, natural looking results—like San Diego based Dr. Tim Sayed.

 Dr. Sayed has enjoyed world-class training and experience in rhinoplasty.
-Before he moved to San Diego and opened his boutique solo plastic surgery practice, he was as a resident in UCSF, where he was mentored in rhinoplasty by one of the world’s leading experts, Dr. Ronald Gruber.
-While at UCSF, Dr. Sayed even co-authored papers on rhinoplasty with findings from his own medical research and clinical observations.
+Before he moved to San Diego and opened his boutique solo plastic surgery practice, he was as a resident in UCSF, where he was mentored by one of the world’s leading experts, Dr. Ronald Gruber.
+While at UCSF, Dr. Sayed even co-authored papers on this procedure with findings from his own medical research and clinical observations.
 Dr. Sayed’s interest in surgery of the nose stems from his aspiration to create symmetry, balance and facial harmony for his patients.
-While most of his patients elect to undergo rhinoplasty for cosmetic purposes, some patients seek out nose surgery for functional reasons.
-Here are some of the common goals for rhinoplasty:
+While most of his patients elect to undergo nose surgery for cosmetic purposes, some patients seek out nose surgery for functional reasons.
+Here are some of the common goals for cosmetic nose surgery:

 - Adjustment of the width of the upper bony part of the nose to create a thinner look

 - Correction of crookedness, including treatment of deviated septum